 Alaska Airlines offers many opportunities for domestic and international flights, both for paid and award travel.
 The co-brand Alaska Airlines Visa Signature® Credit Card from Bank of America has some terrific perks when it comes to traveling with Alaska Airlines and its partners.
 Let’s review the benefits of having this credit card, and you can find out if it's worth adding to your portfolio of rewards earning cards.

 One of the best perks of the Alaska Visa Card is the sign-on bonus.
-You receive 30,000 miles into your Alaska Airlines Mileage Plan account as soon as you are approved for the card and make $1,000 of purchases on the card in the first 90 days.
-While 30,000 miles might not sound like a lot when compared to other programs, with the quality and flexibility of Alaska's transfer partners, those 30,000 miles can take you a long way.
+You receive 40,000 bonus miles plus an Alaska Companion Fare from $121 ($99 fare plus taxes and fees from $22) after you make $2,000 of purchases on the card in the first 90 days.
+While 40,000 miles might not sound like a lot when compared to other programs, with the quality and flexibility of Alaska's transfer partners, those 40,000 miles can take you a long way.

 And, there's also the Alaska Airlines Visa® Business Card you can apply for as well.
 For a limited time, the signup bonus includes a $100 statement credit and an improved companion pass, buy one ticket, get one for just taxes and fees ($0 fare plus taxes and fees from just $22).

 In addition to the companion pass received as soon as you are approved for the Alaska Visa Card, you will be eligible for an annual companion fare starting at $121 (this includes fees for the $99 ticket, which add up to an additional $22).

 You will receive 3 miles for every dollar that you spend on Alaska Airlines purchases, including tickets, vacation packages, and cargo purchases.
 You will receive one mile for every other dollar you spend using the Alaska Visa Card.
 Receive 5 miles per dollar spent on Mileage Plan dining purchases.